yonibaru/Notemap/README.md

    ```

  **OPTIONAL: Configure Firebase**
-   - The project currnetly uses a dummy
+   The project currently uses my own dummy Firebase project.
+If you are interesting in replacing it with your own Firebase project:
    - Update `config/firebase.ts` with your Firebase project credentials
    - Enable Authentication in Firebase Console